Dissolution of the Soviet Union: Central Asian republics

 On 12–14 February 1990, anti-government riots took place in Tajikistan's capital, Dushanbe, as tensions rose between nationalist Tajiks and ethnic Armenian refugees, after the Sumgait pogrom and anti-Armenian riots in Azerbaijan in 1988.
+A state of emergency was declared in the capital on 12 February following disturbances caused by demonstrators at the republican party headquarters demanding that the refugees leave Tajikistan.
 Demonstrations sponsored by the nationalist Rastokhez movement turned violent.
 Radical economic and political reforms were demanded by the protesters, who torched government buildings; shops and other businesses were attacked and looted.
 During these riots 26 people were killed and 565 injured.

 In June 1990, the city of Osh and its environs experienced bloody ethnic clashes between ethnic Kirghiz nationalist group Osh Aymaghi and Uzbek nationalist group Adolat over the land of a former collective farm.
 There were about 1,200 casualties, including over 300 dead and 462 seriously injured.
 The riots broke out over the division of land resources in and around the city.

-In Turkmen SSR, the national conservative People's Democratic Movement "Agzybirlik" ("Unification") became a supporter of independence, uniting the Turkmen intelligentsia and moderate and radical Turkmen nationalists.
+In Turkmen SSR, the national conservative People's Democratic Movement became a supporter of independence, uniting the Turkmen intelligentsia with moderate and radical Turkmen nationalists.
 They did not have a pronounced and eminent leader.
 Since 1989, small rallies have been held in Ashghabad and Krasnovodsk for the independence of Turkmenistan, as well as for the assignment of the status of the "state language" to the Turkmen language in the republic.
 The rallies also demanded that the republican leadership leave most of the oil revenues in the republic itself, and "not feed Moscow".
 Turkmen oppositionists and dissidents actively cooperated with opposition from Uzbekistan, Azerbaijan and Georgia.
 The leadership of Soviet Turkmenistan, led by Saparmurat Niyazov, opposed independence, suppressing Turkmen dissidents and oppositionists, but following the elections to the Supreme Soviet of the Turkmen SSR in January 1990, several dissidents were able to be elected to the republican parliament as independent candidates, who, together with their supporters, managed to actively participate in political life and express their opinions.

 The role of the Communist Party of Turkmenistan was very strong in this republic, especially in the west and south, where the Russian-speaking population lived.
 Over 90% of the seats in the republican parliament were held by communists.
 Despite all of the above, during the dissolution of the USSR, there were practically no high-profile events in Turkmenistan, and the Turkmen SSR was considered by the CPSU to be one of the "most exemplary and loyal republics" of the Soviet Union to Moscow.